Opensource-Academy/Opensource-Academy.github.io/about/hacking.md

 When we use the verb 'hacking', we are usualy refering to programming or otherwise writing or modifying code or scripts to make a computer do what you want it to do.

 ## Why should you become a hacker?
 The world needs more hackers.
-Opensource Academy was founded with one simple goal: make sure people understand the importance open source and the possibilities it has for them.
+Open Source Academy was founded with one simple goal: make sure people understand the importance open source and the possibilities it has for them.
 By getting more people into open source we hope to advance technology and humanity faster.

 You will start to see how programs connect.
 You might get slightly addicted.
 You might have a lot of fun.
 Experiences will vary.
 However, if you are even slightly interested, what is stopping you from [starting right now](/study/quickstart) anyway?
 You will probably find something you like.
 If not a lot.